jkennerley/BerfWeb/README.md

 FDac was used to create the Berf.dll crud code.

 FDac is project aimed at the facilitating automatic kickout of F# and T-SQL that leverages FSharp.Data.SqlClient.
-You could use T4 templates, the Taligent free plugin, Linq-to-Sql, EntityFramework, and maybe even the SqlEntityConnection type provider, is now June 2015, exactly.
+You could use T4 templates, the Taligent free plugin, Linq-to-Sql, EntityFramework, and maybe even the SqlEntityConnection type provider, but it is now June 2015, exactly.

-Berf and FDac is a practical, useful demonstration of FSharp.Data.SqlClient type provider with a module layout as described by [Scott Wlaschin](http://fsharpforfunandprofit.com/posts/recipe-part3/).
+Berf and FDac are a practical, useful demonstration of FSharp.Data.SqlClient type provider with a module layout as described by [Scott Wlaschin](http://fsharpforfunandprofit.com/posts/recipe-part3/).

 You may like to use Deedle on the collected data to exercise those statistical skills.